RickGelhausen/HRIBO_ReadTheDocs/docs/source/analysis-results.rst

 predictions_deepribo.xlsx
 *************************

-.. note:: These files are only available when activating DeepRibo predictions in the ``config.yaml``. (see :ref:`workflow-configuration <workflow-configuration:workflow-configuration`>)
+.. note:: These files are only available when activating DeepRibo predictions in the ``config.yaml``. (see :ref:`workflow-configuration <source/workflow-configuration:workflow-configuration`>)

 This file contains all ``DeepRibo`` ORF predictions.